reproto/reproto/doc/spec.md

 ## Interfaces

-Interfaces are named types that designate a message, whose type is determined by some other method.

-These provide polymorphism, since they refer to instances that share a common type.
+Interfaces are special types providing field-based polymorphism.

 Each interface lists all the types that it contains in the declaration.

-The following is an example interface with two subtypes.
+The following is an example interface with two sub-types.

 ```
 interface Instant {